 Citizenship by Direct Grant for children adopted abroad

-If you were adopted abroad then you can become a Canadian citizen without immigrating to Canada.
-This is done by your Canadian adoptive parents who apply for what is called a Direct Grant of Citizenship.
+If you were adopted abroad, then you can become a Canadian citizen without immigrating to Canada.
+This is done by your Canadian adoptive parents, who apply for a Direct Grant of Citizenship.
 However, the following must be true: of at least one of your parents:

 - At least one of your parents must have been a Canadian citizen at the time of your adoption.
 OR

 - If you were adopted before January 1, 1947 (or April 1, 1949, in Newfoundland & Labrador), then at least one parent must have become a Canadian citizen on January 1, 1947 (or April 1, 1949, if they were in Newfoundland & Labrador).

 As a child adopted abroad who became a Canadian citizen by a direct grant, you CAN NOT pass on your citizenship to any child born abroad or adopted abroad.

 PLEASE NOTE: As of July 2020, non-biological parents can pass on their Canadian citizenship to children only if they are what is called Legal Parents at Birth.
 This means they must be listed on the adopted child’s original birth certificate or birth record.